markjnkim/es_mod/03-javascript/content/lesson-2-loops.md

 Since we are in the first iteration of the `for` loop, the `i` value is zero and the first element of the array is currently being accessed in the `for` loop.
 Since we placed the `debugger` statement before the `fight()` function call, we have found our robots before they go into battle.

-> **Pro Tip/ Shortcut:** For the sake of faster testing results, we can reduce some of the health points initial values for the player and the enemy for quicker battles.
+> **Pro Tip:** For the sake of faster testing results, we can reduce some of the health points initial values for the player and the enemy for quicker battles.

 Since the health of the robots is a major inflection point in our battle, we should keep an extra eye on how these values change.
 Currently it appears that the `enemyHealth` value is currently at zero.
 ### Debugger Controller